 Accessibility for different ables: yes

 difference in level: 5 metri

 One of the most important buildings of medieval Florence

-The tour of the Bargello Museum allows you to fully understand Renaissance art in Florence.
-It is in fact not only through painting that one can come to appreciate that great season of cultural renewal known as Renaissance, but also and above all thanks to sculpture.
+The tour of the Bargello Museum allows you to have a comprehensive idea of Renaissance art in Florence.
+It is in fact not only through painting that one can come to appreciate that great season of cultural renewal known as the Renaissance, but also and above all thanks to sculpture.
 If you come away from Florence without seeing the works of Donatello, Giambologna and Benvenuto Cellini, you would have only a partial idea of what Renaissance art was for this city.

 Visiting the Bargello Museum also means immersing oneself in the lesser-known history of Florence, the one linked to the medieval era, when the town was an independent Commune which, thanks to its class of enterprising merchants, was beginning to assert itself as a great political and commercial power in Tuscany; at that time, the Bargello had an important function in Florence, since it was the Podestà’s palace.

 The David by Andrea del Verrocchio

 The elegant courtyard

 Also in the Bargello is where some of the most dramatic events in Florentine history took place, such as the public execution of some of the conspirators who took part in the famous Pazzi’s conspiracy, at the time when the building had become the police headquarters town and also served as a prison.

 The visit of the complex starts from its elegant courtyard, where we will already have the opportunity to appreciate some important sculptural works, starting with Giambologna’s Neptune (originally in the Boboli Garden), or the elegant fountain by Bartolomeo Ammannati with the representation of Juno together with other allegorical figures that were made to furnish the Salone dei Cinquecento.